21 Tips For First-Time Thru-Hikers

 11. Go Solo or Partner – Just Keep Autonomy

-Hiking with a long-time friend or loved one can be a great way to tackle a thru-hike, but you do have to be careful.
-Traveling for 5-6 months with anybody is hard, and when you throw in the daily stresses of trail life, relationships can easily falter.
-Give your hiking partner plenty of space and bring separate gear.
+Hiking with a long-time friend or loved one can be a great way to tackle a thru-hike, but you still have individual needs.
+Traveling for 5-6 months with anybody is hard, and when you throw in the daily stresses of trail life (hunger, dehydration, mental fatigue and boredom), relationships can easily falter.
+We recommend having an explicit conversation with your hiking partner prior to starting the hike.
+During the adventure, be sure to give them plenty of space and consider bringing separate gear so you can move independently for a few days if you need to.
 If you support and respect each other, your connection will become stronger than ever.

 You can also set out on your own and make friends along the way.
 The thru-hiking community is friendly and you’ll meet lots of people traveling on the same schedule.
 The AT and PCT have strong social scenes.
-The CDT isn’t nearly as developed.
+The CDT isn’t as developed but you’ll still see people out there if you are going during the main hiking season.

 Photo credit: Casey Handley (CleverHiker.com)